 Nothing is more representative of this than the philosophy that "everyone is a winner," and there are no losers when it comes to events they participate in.
 Everyone gets an award, everyone gets a trophy!
 What are we really teaching them, though?

 We are teaching them that discomfort in bad.

 Reality is, everyone can't win the game or the sporting event.
 Everyone can't be the smartest person in the class.
-Everyone doesn't always get what they want or come out on top.
-And, that's perfectly fine.
+Everyone doesn't always get what they want.

 What's not fine is teaching our kids to avoid discomfort.
 Or shielding them from the fact that life has ups and downs.
 A more healthy approach is introducing them to the concept of equanimity, and showing them how to apply it to the situations in their life (which, of course, means we must first learn to apply it to the situations in our lives!).